Infopercept/Regex-Intelligence-Exchange-by-Infopercept/DEPLOYMENT.md

 # Manual Deployment Instructions

-This document provides step-by-step instructions for manually deploying the Regex Intelligence Exchange by Invinsense documentation site to GitHub Pages.
+This document provides step-by-step instructions for manually deploying the Regex Intelligence Exchange by Infopercept documentation site to GitHub Pages.

 ## Prerequisites